It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 |

-From here there is a short stint to clear before we head into Hurst Park - where we get a view out to Hampton on the north side of the Thames (there is a ferry if you fancy a trip over).
+From here there is a short stint until we head into Hurst Park - where we get a view out to Hampton on the north side of the Thames (there is a ferry if you fancy a trip over).

 |